 Expected Dividend Yield.
-The expected dividend yield assumption is based on the fact that the Company has never paid cash dividends and has no present intention to pay cash dividends.
+The Company has not paid cash dividends and has no intention to pay cash dividends in the future.

-Stock options granted under the 2015 Plan generally vest as to one-third on the first anniversary of the original vesting date, with the balance vesting monthly over the remaining two years, unless they contain specific performance-based vesting provisions.
-The maximum term of stock options granted under the 2015 Plan is ten years.
+Stock options generally vest as to one-third on the first anniversary of the original vesting date, with the balance vesting monthly over the remaining two years, unless they contain specific vesting provisions.
+The maximum term of stock options granted under the 2015 Plan and the Inducement Plan is ten years.